arvigeus/AZ-204/NOTES.md

 - You need to use some sort of storage for something (app service web app, container)?
 Then you'll need storage account and storage account key.
 - `az ? deployment` or `az webapp` means you are using [App Service](./Topics/App%20Service.md) (needs App Service Account). `az containerapp` means you are using Container Apps. `az container` means Container Instance.
 May sound obvious, but I want to point that out.
 - `az acr create` creates registry, doesn't run anything.
 To run docker image use `az acr build` (quick task)
+- Changing SKU is scaling up/down operation.
+Autoscaling is scale in/out operation.